guberger/CEGISPolyhedralBarrier.jl/README.md

 ## Benchmarks

 Cf. folder "examples".
-For our tool: just run the `.jl` file.
+For our tool, just run the `.jl` file.
 For `LoopInvGen`, use the `.sl` file.

 "rotation": very fast (LoopInvGen: N/A because reals)<br>